2021 Frequently Asked Questions

 This website has plenty of useful information about Penn.

 When will we be getting paid?

-You will be paid in 3 installments, one paycheck at the end of June, a second at the end of July, and third at the end of August.
+You will be paid in 3 installments, one paycheck at the beginning of June, a second at the beginning of July, and third at the beginning of August.

 Please sign up for direct deposit during the first week of the program to ensure timely payment.